 DATA PRIVACY NOTICE AND POLICY

-The Parochial Church Council (PCC) of St Luke’s, Stanmore and St Mark’s, Winchester
+The Parochial Church Council (PCC) of St Lukes, Stanmore and St Marks, Winchester

-The following document sets out the Privacy Notice and Policy of the Parochial Church Council of St Luke’s with St Mark’s, Winchester, in accordance with the current data protection legislation in force in the UK.
+The following document sets out the Privacy Notice and Policy of the Parochial Church Council of St Lukes with St Marks, Winchester, in accordance with the current data protection legislation in force in the UK.

 1. Your personal data – what is it?